MinuteKeep vs Ownr: Honest Comparison for Canadian Businesses (2026)

 Ownr's business model treats incorporation as a one-time event.
 But for Canadian corporations, compliance is continuous:

-- Director/officer changes: Every change needs to be documented.
+- Director/officer changes: Every change needs to be documented with the registry and your minute book.

-- Loan authorizations: Banks want minute book evidence.
+- Loan authorizations: Banks want minute book evidence before approving credit.

-Ownr handles the initial bureaucracy, but then leaves you hanging.
-They charge $199/year to maintain access, but you're not actually using them.
-You're using your accountant, your lawyer, or—if you're smart—a focused tool like MinuteKeep that does one thing exceptionally well.
+Ownr handles the initial bureaucracy, then leaves you hanging.
+They charge $199/year to maintain access, but for ongoing compliance, you're better off with a tool designed for exactly that: MinuteKeep.

 The Bigger Picture

 This is why specialized tools win.
 Ownr tried to be everything (incorporation, renewal, minute books, registered agent).
-But they optimize for volume—cheap incorporation to acquire customers—and then lock you into a renewal cycle.
+But they optimize for volume -- cheap incorporation to acquire customers -- then lock you into a renewal cycle.

 MinuteKeep does one thing: generates compliant minute books efficiently and affordably.
 That's it.
 No bloat.
 No upselling.

 For a $500 Canadian corporation, paying $199/year for Ownr renewal doesn't make sense.
-Paying $29/year for MinuteKeep to handle resolutions?
-That makes sense.
+Paying $99 CAD/year for MinuteKeep's Professional plan -- starting free -- that makes sense.

 Ready to Generate Your First Resolution?